Military reserve forces of France

 The military reserve forces of France are the military reserve force within the French Armed Forces.

 History

 From the very moment Napoléon Bonaparte took power as First Consul in the coup of 18 Brumaire, he was feared by his rivals, and keenly supported by the army.
 They participated in the creation of a new constitution that forbade a Consul from leading an active army outside France.
-The violence of the coup d'état had already caused disquiet, and the consuls had access to an impressive garde des consuls.
+The violence of the coup d'état had already caused disquiet, and the consuls had access to an impressive Consular Guard.

 Following the new constitution to the letter, Napoléon raised a reserve army (and thus not counting as an active army) at Dijon to support his war effort in Italy.
 This was the turning point of his Second Italian campaign.

-From 1872 to 1999 the French Army reserves were divided into: